Update March 29, 2023 …

-C. FTCs: Assuming other forms of non-US passive income that is taxable in the US and Canada there may be sufficient FTCs in the current year or that can be carried forward to offset any US tax owing
+FTCs: Assuming other forms of non-US passive income that are taxable in the US and Canada there may be sufficient FTCs in the current year or that can be carried forward to offset any US tax owing.

 See Tax Return Exhibit C

 To TFSA Or Not To TFSA, That Is The Question …

 Consideration 1 – The Cost Of Using The FEIE (“Foreign Earned Income Exclusion”)